robertmuth/Cwerg/Docs/macros.md

 `(macro_let $var ...)` defines a new variable `$var`.
-The name must start with a "$" and will be replaced with a unique name at macro expansion time to avoid nameclashes.
+The name must start with a "$" and will be suffixed with a unique name at macro expansion time to avoid nameclashes.

 `(macro_let_indirect $var ...)` defines a new variable whose name